kinderhead/Amethyst/Amethyst/README.md

 As you can see, macro arguments can be mixed with regular arguments.

-**WARNING**: macro strings will strip quotes, so spaces will cause syntax errors.
-Try to avoid using macro strings unless this is the desired effect.
+**WARNING**: only string literals can be passed into macro string arguments.
+This is because Minecraft strips quotes from strings when processing them for macros.
+If this behavior is intended, then use `macro nbt` instead.

 ### Global Variables